Spain Lets Children Play as US States Move at Various Speeds

 Conte also said that starting May 4, parks and gardens will reopen, funerals will be allowed, athletes can resume training, and people will be able to visit relatives living in the same region.
 If all goes well, stores and museums will open May 18, and restaurants, cafes and salons on June 1, he said.

-But he warned that if people don't wear masks and obey other social-distancing rules, "the curve of contagion can rise again, it will go out of control, deaths will climb and we’ll have irreparable damage” to the economy,
+But he warned that if people don't wear masks and obey other social-distancing rules, “the curve of contagion can rise again, it will go out of control, deaths will climb and we’ll have irreparable damage” to the economy.
+After Italian bishops complained that these latest rules didn't allow for public Masses, Conte's office said a plan for such worship would be released.

 In Spain, where the crisis is also easing, the streets echoed again with children’s shrieks of joy and the clatter of bicycles after youngsters under 14 were allowed out of their homes with one parent for up to an hour of play.

-Spanish Prime Minister Pedro Sanchez will present a detailed plan Tuesday for the “de-escalation” of Spain’s lockdown, saying: “Maximum caution will be our guideline for the rollback.”
-His French counterpart likewise said he will unveil a “national deconfinement strategy” on the same day.
+Spanish Prime Minister Pedro Sanchez will present a detailed plan Tuesday for the “de-escalation” of Spain’s lockdown but said it would be cautious.
+His French counterpart will as well on the same day.

 “We believe it’s the time to have a measured reopening,” he said.

-But Michigan Gov. Gretchen Whitmer, a Democrat, told ABC that her state is not ready and needs more robust testing, community tracing and a plan for isolating people who get sick with COVID-19.
+But Michigan Gov. Gretchen Whitmer, a Democrat, told ABC that her state is not ready and needs more robust testing, community tracing and a plan for isolating people who get sick.

 “We’ve got to be nimble and we have to follow the science and be really smart about how we reengage," she said, “because no one — no one, even if you’re a protester or you’re the sitting governor or you’re on another side of the issue — we know that no one wants a second wave.”

-She added: "It would be devastating for the health of our people and for our economy.”

 In Montana, some churchgoers returned to Sunday services as a general stay-at-home order expired.
 At Christ the King Lutheran Church in Billings, every other pew was kept empty.
-Roughly 100 people streamed into St. Anthony Catholic Church in Laurel, where ushers tried to keep families separate from one another and large bottles of hand sanitizer were at the sanctuary’s entrance.
+Roughly 100 people streamed into St. Anthony Catholic Church in Laurel, where ushers tried to keep families separate from one another and hand sanitizer was available.

 “It’s like being given life again,” said church member Jack Auzqui.
-He said being unable to attend for the past month had been spiritually difficult for him and his wife.
+He said being unable to attend had been spiritually difficult for him and his wife.

 Georgia’s Republican Gov. Brian Kemp, in announcing the opening of several businesses last week, reiterated religious services were allowed as long as strict social-distancing protocols were followed.
-But leaders of various denominations said they would keep their buildings shuttered for the time being.
+But leaders of various denominations said they would keep their buildings shuttered for now.

+In a sign that it could get harder to enforce restrictions as the weather improves, a lingering heat wave in California lured people to beaches, rivers and trails Sunday, prompting warnings that defiance of stay-at-home orders could reverse progress.
+Most recreation areas are shuttered, but officials worried that those still open could draw people who will ignore the rules.

 On the other side of the Atlantic, as Britain's prime minister returns to work, he faces callsfor more clarity on when his government will ease the lockdown, now set to run until at least May 7.